 About Me

-I am a last-year PhD candidate in the Visualization & Interface Design Innovation Lab at the the University of California - Davis, USA.
-Prior to my PhD study, I obtained a computer graphics master degree from the University of Utah and a physics bachelor degree from the Hong Kong University of Science and Technology.
+I am an Applied Research Scientist at the NVIDIA Toronto AI Lab, where I construct and render neural representations at scale.
+I received my PhD from the Visualization & Interface Design Innovation Lab at the University of California, Davis, USA.
+Prior to my PhD, I obtained a master’s degree in computer graphics from the University of Utah and a bachelor’s degree in physics from the Hong Kong University of Science and Technology.

-My expertise is rooted in the field of scientific visualization and high-performance computing, utilizing parallel hardware such as CUDA, vectorized CPUs, and supercomputers.
+My expertise lies in 3D rendering, scientific visualization, and high-performance computing, utilizing parallel hardware such as CUDA, vectorized CPUs, and supercomputers.
 I am also proficient in managing large-scale data and automating adaptive workflow scheduling.

-My recent research has focused on the application of implicit neural networks for the representation and compression of scientific data, aiming to facilitate more streamlined interactions with large datasets.
-Looking ahead, I am excited to further integrate implicit neural networks with other cutting-edge machine learning techniques, such as large language models and Generative AI, to advance scientific visualization and enhance computer graphics pipelines.
+My recent research has focused on the application of implicit neural networks for real-time rendering and scientific data compression, aiming to facilitate more streamlined interactions with large datasets.
+Looking ahead, I am excited to further integrate implicit neural networks with other cutting-edge machine learning techniques, such as large language models and generative AI, to advance scientific visualization and enhance computer graphics pipelines.

 I am enthusiastic about the potential of these technologies to transform our approach to visual data exploration.